nschloe/cplot/README.md

 [![GitHub stars](https://img.shields.io/github/stars/nschloe/cplot.svg?logo=github&label=Stars&logoColor=white)](https://github.com/nschloe/cplot)

 cplot is an attempt at encoding complex-valued data in colors.
-The general idea is to map the absolute value to lightness and the complex argument (the "angle") to the chroma.
+The general idea is to map the absolute value to lightness and the complex argument (the "angle") to the chroma of the representing color.

+The representation is chosen such that
+  * values around 0 are black,
+  * values around infinity are white,
+  * values around +1 are green,
+  * values around -1 are red,
+  * values around +i are blue, and
+  * values around -i are yellow.

+See below for examples with some well-known functions.

 ```python
 import cplot